Morphological Evidence for the eROSITA Bubbles Being Giant and Distant Structures: Discussion

 \subsection{The 3D cup model}

 Although not closed, the 3D cup model can still be called a bubble model, as it describes the shock front of a powerful engine in the GC.
 In the northern sky, since the obtained cutoff height $Z_H$ is not lower than the top of the tangent, the cup model and the closed ellipsoid model are equivalent, in the sense that they share the same projected (observable) border.
 However, we prefer the cup model because it predicts brighter X-ray emission at low latitudes and suggests more gas concentrated near the Galactic plane within a few kpc. \edit1{This, in turn, opens up the discussion on the non-uniform gas distribution at the kpc scale.
 Dividing the 3D cup model into two parts by the LOS tangent, the observed X-ray emission is dominated by the side of the cup closer to the Sun.} The root of the NPS is located around $l=27\pm10\arcdeg$, the direction to the near end of the Galactic bar or the head of the Scutum-Centaurus arm, and the LPC is located above the tangency of the Scutum-Centaurus arm \citep[$306\arcdeg$--$313\arcdeg$,][]{Churchwell2009}, suggesting that gas distribution related to the spiral structure of Milky Way could shape the appearance of the bubble in X-ray.
 The 2D appearance of the eROSITA bubbles might then be the result of the expanding shock front (the cup) and its intercation with the 3D distribution of the hot gas inside the cup, particularly the gas heated \edit1{closer to the Sun}.
-A similar 3D model for the eROSITA bubbles has recently been proposed by Zhang et al. (submitted).

 There may have been AGN activity in the GC a few million years ago, creating the Fermi bubbles \citep[see review by][]{Yang2018}. \citet{Su2012} found a jet-like feature in the Fermi bubbles with a projected direction of $15\arcdeg$ from the north-south axis of the Galaxy.
 Through the ionization cone of the GC AGN manifested on the Magellanic stream, \citet{BlandHawthorn2019} found a tilt direction broadly consistent with the Fermi bubble.
 In this work, we explain the east-west asymmery of the northern bubble by tilting the bubble centered at the GC. \edit1{If also attributing the eROSITA bubbles to a jet,} our best-fit model predicts a northern jet direction of $l=299\arcdeg$, tilted from the north pole by $23.5\arcdeg$, which is also consistent with the Fermi-derived jet model of \citet{Su2012}.